 Good air circulation around your plants helps prevent all sorts of plant diseases.
-While it notably protects against powdery mildew and downy mildew, it can help your plants fight off fusarium wilts, rots, and blights as well.
+While it notably protects against powdery mildew and downy mildew, it can also help your plants fight off wilts, rots, and blights.

-Keep bushier plants pruned to allow for good air circulation around the main stem of the plant.
-Keep an eye on the seed heads of grain plants to be sure that they have access to light and air, too.
+Keep bushier plants pruned to allow for good air circulation around the plant’s main stem.
+Keep an eye on the seed heads of grain plants to ensure they have access to light and air, too.

 Fusarium Control Methods

 While there are no simple sprays available right now that clear up fusarium-based fungal growth, that doesn’t mean that there aren’t possible methods to control it!
 It’s just a lot trickier to achieve.